 At the conclusion, thank them for their time and allow them the opportunity to provide any next steps.
 If they don’t, ask if you can stay in touch and keep them updated on your progress.

 Always send a thank-you email.
 Be sure to follow up, especially if you’ve been connected through a recruiter.

 “Send the recruiter and whoever you met with [at the prospective employer] a thank-you note, saying 'I really enjoyed speaking with you, I think I’d be great for this position because' such and such,” Toole said.
 “That will show you want to move forward in the process.”

 If they provide you with any contacts, keep them apprised of how the meetings went and thank them again for the referral.
 If nothing concrete comes out of the meeting, keep the relationship active by forwarding them an article or blog that would pique their interest.

-Then wash, rinse and repeat with as many people as you can, particularly if you don’t attend a target school and won’t have the opportunity for guaranteed interviews.
+Then wash, rinse and repeat with as many people as you can, particularly if you don’t attend a target school and won’t have the opportunity for guaranteed interviews or campus visits.